STATEN ISLAND, NY CLEFT PALATE & CLEFT LIP REPAIR

 Cleft Lip & Palate Surgery

-Often, the diagnosis of a cleft lip or palate can be made with a prenatal ultrasound.
-If the cleft is seen on progressive sonograms and the obstetrician informs you of the diagnosis, then it is very helpful to have a pre-delivery conference with the surgeon, who can help you understand and get ready for baby’s arrival.
+The diagnosis of a cleft lip or palate can often be made with a prenatal ultrasound.
+If the cleft is seen on progressive sonograms and the obstetrician informs you of the diagnosis, it’s helpful to have a pre-delivery conference with the surgeon to help you get ready for the baby’s arrival.

 Baby with cleft palate in NY